YosysHQ/yosys/docs/source/getting_started/installation.rst

 :makevar:`ENABLE_*` settings in Makefile).
 Graphviz and Xdot are used by the `show` command to display schematics.

-..
-TODO:: check there aren't any extra prereqs that are already installed on git images

 Installing all prerequisites for Ubuntu 20.04:

 .. code:: console